-The case of the energy sector is similar to the industry in the sense that roughly 90 % of the useful work performed is done by medium temperature heat processes and mechanical work, having a share of 35 and 55% respectively (Guevara et al. 2016), which doesn't leave the door open for much improvement in conversion devices.
+The case of the energy sector is similar to the industry in the sense that roughly 90 % of the useful work performed is done by medium temperature heat processes and mechanical work, having a share of 35 and 55% respectively [5], which doesn't leave the door open for much improvement in conversion devices.
 The same criteria was applied as in the industry for a progressive increase in efficiencies following the trend over the last decade.
-The final exergy was estimated with equation 2.2 and was categorized by end use category and energy carrier.
+The final exergy was estimated with (1) and was categorized by end use category and energy carrier.

-Transport is a particular case as all the worked performed in this sector correspond to mechanical, while oil and its derivatives add up for almost 100% of the energy carrier that fuels it.
-As described at the beginning of this chapter, a different approach was employed to estimate the efficiency of this sector and therefore the useful work consumption differs from that estimated by Guevara et al. (2016).
-In order to estimate the final exergy projections of transport, an increase in the compression ratio of internal combustion engines was estimated to continue in the following years, however it is also expected to have a diminishing in this efficiency gains due to an projected raise in the average vehicle fleet age allowed by NAFTA (Lacayo Ojeda and Juárez G. 2016).
-These facts together with the expected lag on electric vehicle adoption due to the low purchasing power of the population and other social factors don't raise much expectations on an increased efficiency of the sector from a shift in the energy carrier.
-(Marchán and Viscidi 2015).
-Final exergy estimations were straightforward from equations 2.2 and 2.4.
+All the worked performed in the transport sector correspond to mechanical, while oil and its derivatives add up for almost 100% of the energy carrier that fuels it.
+In order to estimate the final exergy projections of transport, an increase in the compression ratio of internal combustion engines was estimated to continue in the following years, however it is also expected to have a diminishing in this efficiency gains due to a projected raise in the average vehicle fleet age allowed by NAFTA [20].
+These facts together with the expected lag on electric vehicle adoption due to the low purchasing power of the population and other social factors don't raise much expectations on an increased efficiency of the sector from a shift in the energy carrier [23].
+Final exergy estimations were straightforward from (1) and (2).

 The others sector's largest consumers are the residentials, and contrary to the rest of the sectors, other than mechanical power, low temperature heat processes are the second largest end use category contributors to the useful work mix.
-This is mainly attributed to water heating and cooking with 65% and 17.2% of the end use share (Franco and Velazquez 2014) and they have mostly been obtained through oil products such as liquified petroleum gas and combustible renewables (Guevara et al. 2016).
+This is mainly attributed to water heating and cooking with 65% and 17.2% of the end use share [25] and they have mostly been obtained through oil products such as liquified petroleum gas and combustible renewables [5].
 As for the previously described sectors, the consumption trends over the last decades were used to estimate the final exergy consumption by using the extrapolated energy efficiency values following the UEAM.

-4.1.2 Improved Policies Scenario
+2) Improved Policies Scenario